-Campus Life: Be it academic-based organizations like the Entrepreneurship Society, Collegiate DECA or Business Professionals of America (BPA) to Greek Life to service-based organizations like Circle K, Rotaract, the Student Athletic Advisory Council or Student Government Association, Northwood University has ways for students to be engaged and involved on campus and in the local community.
-These experiences help students learn first-hand, how businesses and people connect through shared experiences.

-- Competitive Advantage: While our student-athletes are competing on the athletic fields as part of the NCAA Division II Great Lakes Intercollegiate Athletic Conference (GLIAC); many of our students also compete in academic arenas.
-Our national champion Mock Trial team has bested teams from Harvard, Georgetown, and Stanford while our Competitive Speech team, American Marketing Association, BPA, DECA, and American Advertising Federation student chapters regularly place in regional and national competitions. - Enterprise/Entrepreneurial Orientation: Many Northwood alumni earn their livelihoods in enterprises they own in whole or in part.
+- Campus Life: Be it academic-based organizations like the Entrepreneurship Society, Collegiate DECA or Business Professionals of America (BPA) to Greek Life to service-based organizations like Circle K, Rotaract, the Student Athletic Advisory Council or Student Government Association, Northwood University has ways for students to be engaged and involved on campus and in the local community.
+These experiences help students learn firsthand, how businesses and people connect through shared experiences. - Competitive Advantage: While our student-athletes are competing on the athletic fields as part of the NCAA Division II Great Lakes Intercollegiate Athletic Conference (GLIAC); many of our students also compete in academic arenas.
+Our national champion Mock Trial team has bested teams from Ivy League schools while our Competitive Speech team, American Marketing Association, BPA, DECA, and American Advertising Federation student chapters regularly place in regional, national and international competitions. - Enterprise/Entrepreneurial Orientation: Many Northwood alumni earn their livelihoods in enterprises they own in whole or in part.
 While we offer a program in Entrepreneurship, our entire curriculum is focused on enterprise models and entrepreneurial achievements.
-Enterprise is a key tenet of our Mission, and we believe entrepreneurship is the essential element of our free-market economy. - EXCEL: Employers constantly stress the need for employee candidates who demonstrate experiences, attitudes, and leadership abilities beyond those provided in the classroom.
-The EXCEL program helps put NU graduates' résumés at the top of the pile.
-Upon graduation, other colleges issue an academic transcript listing courses taken and grades earned.
-Northwood students receive two transcripts.
-In addition to the academic record, students earn an EXCEL transcript detailing volunteer and leadership activities in which students have engaged.
-Required activities, combined with those of a student's own initiative, lead to an EXCEL transcript designed to impress potential employers. - Experiential Learning: One hallmark of the Northwood education is hands-on, experiential learning.
+Enterprise is a key tenet of our Mission, and we believe entrepreneurship is the essential element of our free-market economy.

+- Experiential Learning: One hallmark of the Northwood education is hands-on, experiential learning.
 Many of our academic programs enhance classroom learning with large-scale, active learning student-run projects like the Stafford Dinner (Hospitality Management), Welcome Weekend (Sport Management), NU International Auto Show (all majors), and the Style Show (Fashion Marketing & Management).
 These events allow our students to apply what they learn in the classroom to real situations. - Omniquest takes students, faculty, and staff on an intellectual journey.
 Books and materials are selected for everyone in the Northwood system to read and discuss.
-Past books have included The Power of Habit, Conscious Capitalism, How Will You Measure Your Life?, and Disciplined Dreaming.
+Past books have included The Power of Habit, Conscious Capitalism, How Will You Measure Your Life?, and Love Your Enemies: How Decent People Can Save America from the Culture of Contempt.
 Books are chosen that are engaging and likely to be of wide interest-the same that are being read by today's business leaders.
 Forums and panels are held for group discussions.
 This encourages readers to look at topics from different viewpoints.
 Upon graduation, between the content of courses and Omniquest, students will have internalized the best in contemporary business theory and its application. - Professional Development: Northwood students graduate with a superior business education that gives them a foundation of understanding free markets, entrepreneurial endeavors, personal responsibility, and ethical behavior.
 And, NU students also graduate with the ability to effectively communicate their ideas, beliefs, and experiences in an effort to promote success in their own lives and in the lives of others.
 Through workshops and campus-life programming, students hone networking, interviewing and résumé writing skills putting them one more step ahead in a competitive job market. - The Wall Street Journal and other business publications are available electronically to students all year long.
 Immersion in these resources helps keep students on top of everything happening in business-future trends and economic policy-and learn who is in charge of companies and corporations across the world.
 As a result, reading the WSJ and other trade publications usually becomes a lifelong habit.